adobe/aio-lib-java/aem/aio_aem_events/README.md

 This package expects your Adobe Developer Console defined with an OSGI configuration see [aio-aem-core documentation](../core_aem/README.md)

+To get started refer to our guide at https://developer.adobe.com/events/docs/guides/using/aem/

 ## Status Checks

 This packages holds bundles that come with a few status endpoints